frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 For this reason, each of our actions, the interpersonal relationships of friendship or work, are meant to be marked with this seal, coherent with the personal call with which the Father has chosen us from all eternity.

 Growth in our identity consists in learning to live according to what one is.
-And since life on this earth ends with death, it\'s an ever-developing task, because we\'ll only really be able to fully identify ourselves with Christ in heaven.
+And since life on this earth ends with death, it's an ever-developing task, because we'll only really be able to fully identify ourselves with Christ in heaven.

-From one\'s own identity, life acquires true meaning.
-Knowing and loving God, we\'ll discover little by little the way in which that identity illuminates every corner of our life, starting with the way that we relate to those around us.
+From one's own identity, life acquires true meaning.
+Knowing and loving God, we'll discover little by little the way in which that identity illuminates every corner of our life, starting with the way that we relate to those around us.

 St. John says, "He who does not love his brother whom he sees cannot love God whom he does not see" (1 John 4:20).